-When I originally started telling people what I was trying for the week, there were mixed responses with a big majority of older family, in particular, telling me it was simply ridiculous and impossible, how would I eat?
+When I originally started telling people what I was trying for the week, there were mixed responses with a big majority of older family, in particular, telling me it was simply ridiculous and impossible.
+How would I eat?
 How would I manage?
-Explaining to people that Zero Waste means zero-landfill-waste and you can still consume items that are recyclable seemed to ease some people’s concerns.
-It made me think that the zero waste movement probably should be renamed to sound less radical, so it seems more achievable...
+Explaining to people that zero waste means zero-landfill-waste and you can still consume items that are recyclable seemed to ease some people’s concerns.
+It made me think that the zero waste movement should probably be renamed to sound less radical, making it seem more achievable...

-One area that I found difficult was that I found that wanting to do this and meeting people that weren’t so understanding of the cause proved difficult.
-On Tuesday (day 2) an old friend came round my house and had asked for fish and chips.
+One area that I found difficult that I found was wanting to do this and meeting people that weren’t so understanding of the cause.
+On Tuesday, (day two) an old friend came over to my house and asked for fish and chips.
 To save money, waste and calories I had thought I could just make my own chips and use some frozen fish fillets I had in the freezer.
 When she arrived and I proposed this idea she was really unimpressed with this idea and had been looking forward to the takeaway.
-To someone who has previously never heard or thought about Zero Waste trying to explain the concept quickly and whilst your friend is hungry and frustrated wasn’t easy and it ended up she ordered the takeaway whilst I ate my sad frozen fish fillet.
+To someone who has previously never heard or thought about zero waste, trying to explain the concept quickly, whilst your friend is hungry and frustrated, wasn’t easy and it ended in her ordering the takeaway whilst I ate my sad frozen fish fillet.
 The frustration was that the paper the chips came in did appear to be recyclable and I wondered whether I could have actually eaten the chips guilt free or not… which brings me to the next difficulty of the week.

-Ever since recycling bins have been rolled out widely across the country I have always recycled both at home, and out in public (when the option is possible).
+Ever since recycling bins have been rolled out widely across the country I have always recycled both at home and out in public (when the option is possible).
 I would say I have a basic understanding of recycling and probably an average knowledge.
 I know you can recycle a milk bottle, tin can, paper, cardboard etc. but there are lots of situations where materials just aren’t as clear.
 For instance, my chip paper which was covered in grease?
 Is that recyclable?
 Plastics, in particular, seem to prove the most challenging.
-With all modern day dilemmas, the most obvious solution comes from a quick google, but it seems even that isn’t as easy as you’d imagine as materials are so often mixed or attached to another none recyclable materials.
-I realised if I was serious about this long-term I needed to do some research.
+With all modern day dilemmas the most obvious solution comes from a quick google, but it seems even that isn’t as easy as you’d imagine.
+Materials are so often mixed or attached to other none-recyclable materials, so if I was serious about this long-term I knew I needed to do some research.

 Having to plan

-Alongside needing to do some research it also became very apparent that in order to make this work I needed to get better at something I am notoriously bad at.
-Planning in advance and being organised.
+Alongside needing to do some research it also became very apparent that in order to make this work I needed to get better at something I am notoriously bad at: Planning in advance and being organised.
 In order to avoid buying food throughout the day and lunch, in particular, it required a level of planning.
-Making food with adequate leftovers getting it all boxed up and actually remembering to take it with me.
-Also taking time to think about the day ahead and whether the food I was planning would be suitable.
-For example, I run a lot of events out with young people, where I am away from my desk and a fridge and microwave, therefore, making sure I was creating suitable cold food that could be eaten on the go to a avoid the waste generated by a Tesco meal deal.
+Making food with adequate leftovers getting it all boxed up and actually remembering to take it with me was a challenge.
+Likewise, taking time to think about the day ahead and whether the food I was planning would be suitable.
+For example, I run a lot of events out with young people where I'm away from my desk, a fridge and microwave, therefore, I had to make sure I was preparing suitable cold food that could be eaten on the go t avoid the waste generated by a Tesco meal deal.

 Things not being instant